skytap/well-architected-framework/security/securitymanagement.md

 create copies for development and test environments.
 <img src="https://raw.githubusercontent.com/skytap/well-architected-framework/master/security/media/image10.png" width="800">

-A.  Gold Template Patch Check: A Skytap Administrator brings up a Gold
+A.  Gold Template Patch Check: A {{site.Brand}} Administrator brings up a Gold
     Template of an Application Environment and has Big Fix automatically patch it.